probinso/color-pollution/presentations/pdxcodeguild/pres.md

 - pymc3
 - sympy

-If you are interested in diverse applications of python, to help inspire your future ventures, checkout `podcast.__init__`.
+If you are interested in diverse applications of python, to help inspire your future ventures, checkout `podcast.__init__` or `Talk Python to Me`.

 # Introduction
 - I am Philip